Francis Scott Key Bridge replacement: Request for proposals

-Builder selected
+Design work

-On August 29, 2024, the Maryland Transportation Authority awarded a $73 million contract to Kiewit for pre-construction and design work.
+In August 2024, the Maryland Transportation Authority awarded a $73 million contract to Kiewit for pre-construction and design work.
 The Baltimore Sun described it as a "down payment on what is expected to be at least a $1.7 billion project".
 State officials cited Kiewit's work for MDTA and similar projects around and beyond the United States.

+In November, 2025, Maryland officials announced that the anticipated opening date had been delayed two years to late 2030, and the projected cost had more than doubled, to an estimated $4.3 billion to $5.2 billion.
+The original bridge—shorter, lower, and more susceptible to failure—was built for an inflation-adjusted $.

+Kiewit's contract with the state of Maryland required the state to negotiate first with Kiewit on an option on phase two construction.
+In April 2026, state and federal transportation officials announced that they would part ways with Kiewit at the end of its design and planning contract, citing high cost estimates.

 Demolition and construction

 Demolition of the original bridge's remaining ramps, piers, and aboveground structures was originally planned for 2024.
-But in November, MTA officials pushed it to 2025 and said it was expected to take about 10 months.
+But on November 14, 2024, MTA officials pushed it to 2025 and said it was expected to take about 10 months.

-Demolition of the remaining bridge began in July 2025.
-The demolition is expected to take nine months.
+Demolition of the remaining bridge began in July 2025 and was expected to take nine months.

-The new bridge was expected to open by October 2028, however in November 2025 officials updated the scheduled opening to late 2030.

 Design

 In August 2024, MDTA officials said that the new bridge will be built on the same route as the old bridge.

 It will be slightly wider to accommodate today's federal bridge code, which requires wider shoulders.
 The new bridge will have two 12-foot lanes in each direction, 10-foot-wide outside shoulders and 4-foot-wide inside shoulders per direction of travel.

 On February 4, 2025, the Maryland Transportation Authority unveiled a preliminary design for a cable-stayed bridge, Maryland's first.
 It is to have two travel lanes in each direction, with a 1600 ft main span and 600 ft supporting towers.
-Its clearance over the shipping channel will be at least 230 ft, higher than the old bridge's 185 ft.
+Its clearance over the shipping channel will be at least 230 ft, 45 ft higher than the old bridge's 185 ft.
 The bridge will be longer so the roadway can reach the increased height with an acceptably gradual incline.

-A simplified comparison of the old and new bridges:
+A comparison of the old and new bridges: